A class of functional identities associated to curves over finite fields: Abstract

 \section{Abstract}

-Given a geometrically irreducible projective curve $X$ over $\F_q$ and a point $\infty\in X(\F_q)$, a class of zeta functions was introduced by Pellarin, and related to the Anderson-Thakur function via a functional identity in the case $g(X)=0$.
-Anglès, Ngo Dac, and Tavares Ribeiro introduced so-called "special functions" as a generalization of the Anderson-Thakur function to arbitrary genus; Green and Papanikolas then found another functional identity relating those special functions to zeta functions à la Pellarin in the case $g(X)=1$.
+Goss zeta values can be found, in some cases, as evaluations of a new type of rigid analytic function on projective curves $X$ over a finite field $\F_q$, called ``Pellarin $L$-series".
+In the case of genus $0$ and $1$, Pellarin and Green--Papanikolas further determined functional identities for Pellarin $L$-series, in partial analogy with the functional equation of Dirichlet $L$-series.

-The aim of this paper is to prove that a generalization of those functional identities hold in arbitrary genus.
-Our proof exploits the topological nature of divisors on the curve $X$, as well as the introduction of a "dual shtuka function".
-This allows us to reinterpret the zeta functions as dual versions of the special functions.
+The aim of this paper is to prove that a generalization of these functional identities holds in arbitrary genus.
+Our proof exploits the topological nature of divisors on the curve $X$, as well as the introduction of an ``adjoint shtuka function".
+This allows us to reinterpret Pellarin $L$-series as dual versions of the special functions studied by Angl\`es, Ngo Dac, and Tavares Ribeiro.